zeravenyoej/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+It has to do with how neatly and effectively the content on the screen adjusts as the width and height of the site shrinks/expands.
+A fully responsive website will have its elements shrink and expand proportionally.
+An adaptive website is similar, but it won't respond as gracefully.
+It uses fewer breakpoints.

 2. Describe what it means to be mobile first vs desktop first.

+To be mobile first means the code was designed for the size of a mobile screen.
+Media queries are used to adjust the elements at minimum widths.
+Desktop first is the opposite, in that everything scales down via media queries.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It provides a reference point for the rem units, which are relative (and not absolute).
+If the html is set to font-size: 62.5%, and rem unit will multiply 16px by its given amount.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a means of better orgnizing styling files (in our case, with LESS).
+Additionally, it allows us to keep our code dry via things (functions?) like mixins.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I do find nesting and separating the less files by element does enhance readability.
+I wouldn't say it gives me trouble exactly, but I have room for improvement making the best use of mixins.
+I don't think I'm at a point yet where I can confidently anticipate what variables/mixins I'll use.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.